wptrainingteam/repo-template/README.md

 ## Prerequisite Skills

-Are there any skills that will help participants better understand the lesson plan?
+Participants will get the most from this lesson if they have familiarity with:

+* Skill 1
+* Skill 2

-_For example:_
+> _For example:_
+>

-*   Experience with HTML and CSS
+> *   Experience with HTML and CSS
-*   Completed the Basic WordPress Concepts lesson
+> *   Completed the Basic WordPress Concepts lesson

 ## Readiness Questions

+* Question 1
+* Question 2

-A list of questions for participants to see if they have the background and skills necessary to learn and understand the lesson.
+> A list of questions for participants to see if they have the background and skills necessary to learn and understand the lesson.
+>

-_For example:_
+> _For example:_
+>

-*   Do you want to makes changes to your theme yourself?
+> *   Do you want to makes changes to your theme yourself?
-*   Do you know how to write CSS?
+> *   Do you know how to write CSS?

 ## Materials Needed

+* Item 1
+* Item 2

-A list of files, resources, equipment, or other materials the instructor will need to teach the lesson.
+> A list of files, resources, equipment, or other materials the instructor will need to teach the lesson.
+>

-_For example:_
+> _For example:_
+>

-*   A local install of WordPress
+> *   A local install of WordPress
-*   The files for the TwentySixteen theme
+> *   The files for the TwentySixteen theme
+> *   [Slides](https://rawgit.com/wptrainingteam/repo-name/dev/slides/index.html) (included in this repo)

 ## Notes for the Instructor

+* Note 1
+* Note 2

-A list of any handy tips or other information for the instructor.
+> A list of any handy tips or other information for the instructor.
+>

-_For example:_
+> _For example:_
+>

-*   Participants may need to download the TwentySixteen theme before beginning
+> *   Participants may need to download the TwentySixteen theme before beginning

 ## Have You Thought About...?

+* Challenge 1
+* Challenge 2

-What could present challenges to delivering this lesson?
+> What could present challenges to delivering this lesson?
 Is there anything that can be done in advance to prepare for those challenges?
+>

-_For example:_
+> _For example:_
+>

-*  What if there’s no internet available?
+> *  What if there’s no internet available?
-*  What if there’s no projector available?
+> *  What if there’s no projector available?
-*  What if a participant doesn’t has a WordPress site to work with?
+> *  What if a participant doesn’t has a WordPress site to work with?
-*  What if there aren’t enough computers for everyone?
+> *  What if there aren’t enough computers for everyone?
-*  What if no one has the prerequisite skills?
+> *  What if no one has the prerequisite skills?
 What if there are different opinions about the topic?

 ## Lesson Overview

+* First do this
+* Then move on to this
+* Finish with this

-The plan of the lesson.
+> The plan for the lesson.
 Outline form works well.
+>

-_For example:_
+> _For example:_
+>

-* Talk about what a theme is
+> * Talk about what a theme is
-* Demonstrate how to install and activate a theme
+> * Demonstrate how to install and activate a theme
-* Practice exercises to have participants find and install a theme on their own site
+> * Practice exercises to have participants find and install a theme on their own site

 ## Exercises

-These are short or specific activities that help participants practice certain components of the lesson.
-They should not be fully scripted exercises, but rather something that participants could do on their own.
-For example, you can create an exercise based on one step of the Example Lesson.

-_For example:_

 **Exercise name**